 To bad professional home pest control isn’t free.
 If it were free, we could all save a few bucks each month.
 I don’t know about you, but I hated paying $250 or more per year for pest management services?
 My motto is “Why Pay More When You Can Kill Pest Yourself For Less?”.
 I have reduced my pest control cost down to around 50 dollars per year and you can too.
 Let me show you how.

 My service technician would show up every month like clockwork.
 He’d spray around the house, in the yard, and a few times each year he would come inside and spray.
-The pest control technician kept coming to my home with no end in sight.
+The bug exterminator kept coming to my home with no end in sight.
 I did see an occasional bug or two whenever the seasons changed.
-But for the most part, my home was bug-free.
+But for the most part, my house was bug-free.

 But the technician still kept coming back again and again.
 This got me to thinking what would happen if I turned off pest control service?
-Would the bugs return right away?
-Then one day my service technician told me something that pest control companies don’t want you to know.
-He said the monthly service calls were not needed and that I could get rid of pests myself.
+Would the vermin return right away?
+Then one day my technician told me something that commercial pest companies don’t want you to know.
+He said the monthly service calls were not needed and that I could get rid of unwanted vermin myself.

 My Low-Cost DIY Pest Control Solution

 The service technician, I told you about earlier let me in on some insider information.
 He said monthly treatments were not needed and that I could buy professional-grade chemicals to kill pests.
 He even told which professional-grade products I should buy.
 Let me share the solution he gave me that has worked so well and continues to be effective to this date.